wickit7/arcgisdbmodel/tutorial/tutorial_1/INSTRUCTIONS_TUTORIAL_1.md

 # Tutorial 1 - Location with assets

 ## Introduction
+- A general description of how to use the script to create a data model with JSON is found in the [README.md](../../README.md) file.
+- The meaning of all parameters can be found in the [PARAMETERS.md](../../PARAMETERS.md) file.

 In this tutorial, the data model shown in the figure below is created using JSON.
 The focus is on the following elements:
 - create coded value domain
 - create range domain